Canadian Ethical Shopping Guide: Swimwear

 If you need something cozy to wrap yourself in after your take a dip, they have really cute sweatshirts, hoodies, and pants to choose from, too.

-The team at Outerknown spent a great deal of timing looking for partners that care as much about the planet as they do.
+The team at Outerknown spent a great deal of time looking for partners that care as much about the planet as they do.
 That work paid off big time.
 90% of the fibers they source are organic, recycled or regenerated.

 They work with over 5,000 fair trade workers and are FLA (Fair Labour Association) certified too.
 In fact, they were the first brand to pursue this certification before even setting one item of clothing.